krivenko/pycommute/docs/models_ref.rst

 :py:class:`real <pycommute.expression.ExpressionR>` or
 :py:class:`complex expression objects <pycommute.expression.ExpressionC>`
-corresponding to some Hamiltonians widely used in the theory of quantum many-body systems and statistical mechanics of interacting spins.
+corresponding to some Hamiltonians widely used in the theory of quantum many-body systems, quantum optics and statistical mechanics of interacting spins.

 By default, these functions use integer indices ``0, 1, ...`` to label fermionic, bosonic and spin operators corresponding to individual basis states